 An update on the Education Overseas Supportability (EOS) Form 2021

 All children 0 to 18 require educational clearance prior to overseas postings.
 This includes postings to MOD Schools and Non-MOD School areas.

 All MOD Primary and Secondary schools are now expected to use theand not any other variation.
 Overseas educational clearances for locations other than those supported by MOD Schools will be managed by CEAS using the January 2021 EOS Form.

 Parents should contact either the MOD School in the Overseas location or CEAS for further information about the educational clearance process.

 All parents need to obtain educational clearance for their children, aged 0 to 18 years of age, before proceeding with a move overseas.

 Prior to a service parents posting overseas, the needs of all service children will be assessed to ensure that the educational needs can be met, this process is part of the MOD’s Assessment of Supportability (MASO).

-MOD Schools and Settings are part of the Directorate Children and Young People (DCYP).
-MOD Schools and Settings provide education to the dependent children of service personnel and MOD entitled civilians, entitled contractors and fee payers.
-MOD Schools and Settings are predominantly overseas, with one school in Scotland.
+MOD Schools and Settings are part of the Defence Children Services (DCS).
+MOD schools and settings provide education to the dependent children of service personnel and MOD entitled civilians, entitled contractors and fee payers.
+MOD schools and settings are predominantly overseas, with one school in Scotland.
 For information and guidance specifically for Queen Victoria School in Scotland, please see Education in the UK.